Skip to Content

 Photo credit: Dislentev Depositphotos

-There’s a church inside the base of Christ de Redeemer but it’s not that big and doesn’t take long to walk around.
+There’s a church inside the base of Christ the Redeemer but it’s not that big and doesn’t take long to walk around.
 You might see a service happening, especially if you’re visiting on a Sunday.
 You can also buy souvenirs from the gift shop on the way out.

 Trains run up and down the mountain every 20 minutes, so you can leave pretty much whenever you want.